-As will be discussed below, during the ex parte prosecution, the Examiners were not presented with prior art that (a) showed that paclitaxel was clinically effective against metastatic HER2-positive breast cancer; and (b) reflected the core principles for combining cancer therapies.
-Nor were the Examiners presented with counter-expert testimony that establishes that: (i) as of December 1996, POSAs relied on xenograft data in developing drugs for clinical trials; (ii) Dr. Sliwkowski's purported concern about potential antagonism between trastuzumab and paclitaxel was belied by the prior art, which showed that the combination was synergistic in preclinical models and already in clinical trials; (iii) contrary to Dr. Sliwkowski's assertions, a POSA would have known that paclitaxel exhibited its anticancer effects during all phases of the cell cycle and not merely downstream of trastuzumab, and thus would have provided benefits over trastuzumab alone; and (iv) the combination of trastuzumab/paclitaxel was promising and attractive because it satisfied each of the four core principles of combination therapy.
+As will be discussed below, during the ex parte prosecution, the Examiner did not consider or was not presented with prior art that (a) showed that paclitaxel was clinically effective against metastatic HER2-positive breast cancer; (b) reflected the core principles for combining cancer therapies; and (c) showed that the combination of trastuzumab and cisplatin was clinically effective against metastatic HER2-positive breast cancer.
+Nor was the Examiner presented with counter-expert testimony that establishes that: (i) as of December 1996, POSAs relied on xenograft data in developing drugs for clinical trials; (ii) Dr.

+Sliwkowski's purported concern about potential antagonism between trastuzumab and paclitaxel was belied by the prior art, which showed that the combination was synergistic in preclinical models and already in clinical trials; (iii) contrary to Dr.

+Sliwkowski's assertions, a POSA would have known that paclitaxel exhibited its anticancer effects during all phases of the cell cycle and not merely downstream of trastuzumab, and thus would have provided benefits over trastuzumab alone; and (iv) the combination of trastuzumab/cisplatin/paclitaxel was attractive because it satisfied each of the four core principles of combination therapy.